AN IN-DEPTH, COMPREHENSIVE REVIEW & ANALYSIS OF THE RAID ON PRONTO PHARMACY, REVIEW OF THE DEA’s SEARCH WARRANT AND RAID, AUGUST 29, 2019

 HOW THE DEA HAS CRIMINALIZED YOUR PERSONAL MEDICAL RECORDS BYPASSING PDMP

-THE UNITED STATES HOUSE COMMITTEE ON GOVERNMENT OVERSIGHT AND SENATE JUDICIARY COMMITTEE MUST INVESTIGATE
+THE UNITED STATES HOUSE COMMITTEE ON GOVERNMENT OVERSIGHT AND THE SENATE JUDICIARY COMMITTEE MUST INVESTIGATE

-State-run Prescription Drug Monitoring Programs (PDMPs) already track much of the information on all controlled prescriptions issued by any healthcare practitioner authorized to write for these types of medications.
-In a request for proposal (RFP) made in early September 2020, the DEA is seeking, software contractors to submit bids for the creation of a nationwide data system that would track “a minimum of 85 percent of all prescriptions” for Schedule II through V controlled substances.
+State-run Prescription Drug Monitoring Programs (PDMPs) already track much of the information on all controlled prescriptions issued by any healthcare practitioner authorized to prescribe these medications.
+In a request for proposal (RFP) made in early September 2020, the DEA is seeking software contractors to submit bids for the creation of a nationwide data system that would track “a minimum of 85 percent of all prescriptions” for Schedule II through V controlled substances.

 DR. HELEN HANSEN “WHITE OPIOIDS: RACE IN THE WAR ON DRUGS THAT WASN’T”